pynklynn/ezwc/README.md

 Web components are the future of front-end web development.
 Luckily, the future is (mostly) now!

 Web components are a great technology to have built into standards.
-Then enable easy creation of a single, re-usable unit of code that doesn't require any libraries to run‡.
+They enable easy creation of a single, re-usable unit of code that doesn't require any libraries to run‡.

 That being said, they may not always be the prettiest to write.
 [Vue](https://vuejs.org/) offers the ability to create a [single file component](https://vuejs.org/v2/guide/single-file-components.html) split into three, easy to read and write sections.
 The ezwc (short for easy web components) format is inspired by the Vue single file component design and tailored for native web components.

 Essentially, a .ezwc file goes in and a usable ES2015+ .js file containing your web component comes out!

-## Options
+## CLI Options

 `--in, -i` - Path to input .ezwc file